UKPLab/tacl2018-preference-convincing/README.md

 * Python 3
 * virtualenv
 * The required packages are listed in requirements.txt.
 You can install them using pip install -r requirements.txt
+* Maven -- check if you have the command line program 'mvn' -- required to extract the linguistic features from our experimental datasets.
+You can skip this if you are not re-running our experiments or training a model on UKPConvArg*** datasets.

 ## How to run the experiments